php-fig/fig-standards/proposed/http.md

 }
 ```

-When using `HeaderValuesInterface`, developers can safely interact with any
+When using `HeaderFieldValuesInterface`, developers can safely interact with any
 header as a string or array without having to first check if a specific index
 exists.